furti/FreeCAD-Reporting/README.md

 There are also some non grouping functions.
 These can be used like normal references or static values:
  - **Concat**: Takes a comma separated list of references or static values and combines them to a single string value. (e.g. Concat(Label, ': ', Area))
  - **Type**: Returns the type of the given object.
 When the object has a "Proxy" Attribute, the type of the Proxy will be returned.
+ - **Lower**: Returns a text representation of the argument converted to lower case.
+This can be useful when comparing strings and sometimes they are upper case, and sometimes they are lowercase.
+ - **Upper**: Returns a text representation of the argument converted to upper case.
+This can be useful when comparing strings and sometimes they are upper case, and sometimes they are lowercase.

 Without a group by clause, it is not possible to mix references and aggregating functions in a select statements.
 The only exceptions are static values (E.g. "Select 'Number of objects', Count(*)..").
 Only a single row will be returned for such a query.
 See ```Group by``` for more details on mixing attributes and functions.